madhavkosi/designPatterningolang/dsa/string.md

 	fmt.Printf("The length of the longest substring without repeating characters is: %d\n", lengthOfLongestSubstring(s)) }
 ```

-### Explanation:

-1. **Function `lengthOfLongestSubstring`**:
-   - Takes a string `s` as input and returns the length of the longest substring without repeating characters.
-   - Uses a map `lastIndex` to keep track of the last seen index of each character.
-   - The `start` pointer keeps track of the starting index of the current window without repeating characters.
-   - The `end` pointer iterates through the string, expanding the window.
-   - When a repeating character is encountered (i.e., `char` is found in `lastIndex` and `lastIndex[char]` is greater than or equal to `start`), the `start` pointer is moved to `lastIndex[char] + 1`.
-   - The `maxLength` is updated with the maximum length of the substring found so far.

-2. **Main Function**:
-   - Tests the `lengthOfLongestSubstring` function with different inputs and prints the results.

-### Complexity:

-- **Time Complexity**: O(n), where n is the length of the string.
-Each character is processed at most twice (once by the `end` pointer and once by the `start` pointer).
-- **Space Complexity**: O(min(m, n)), where m is the size of the character set and n is the length of the string.
-This space is used by the map to store the last indices of the characters.

 ### Length of the longest sequence of consecutive elements